Alison Lawton: Philanthropy and advocacy

 In 2005, Lawton was appointed Chair of the Unite for Children, Unite Against AIDS campaign for UNICEF Canada.
 Some of her campaign initiatives included producing the Unite against AIDS concert series, including artists Avril Lavigne, John Mayer, and Sarah McLachlan, and UNICEF's first Canadian art auction, Unite with Art.
 The events raised funds for UNICEF, as well as the consciousness around HIV/AIDS and how it redefines childhood for millions of children worldwide.
 Alison also produced a 25-minute educational documentary for UNICEF; Hope in the Time of AIDS featured Stephen Lewis and was narrated by Pierce Brosnan.

-Lawton served on the board of the Positive Women's Network and Pacific AIDS Resource Centre (PARC) and worked one on one with HIV-positive kids in home settings and helped to organize retreats for HIV-positive women and children.

 Lawton met Lloyd Axworthy, former Director of the University of British Columbia's Liu Institute for Global Issues and former Canadian Foreign Affairs Minister, in 2004.
 He encouraged her to cover the forcible conscription of children in Uganda's civil war.
 After a trip to Uganda she struggled with how to properly publicize the plight of the Acholi children in Uganda and consulted with former President Bill Clinton, whom she met while touring Africa with UNICEF and the Clinton Foundation.
-On a special request from the Dalai Lama Center for Peace and Education, she flew to India to present her work and also consult with the Dalai Lama.
+On request from the Dalai Lama Center for Peace and Education, she flew to India to present her work and also consult with the Dalai Lama.
 The spiritual leader told her to stop worrying and "work from a place in your heart."
 What started off as an educational video that Axworthy could use for lobbying, ended up becoming "Uganda Rising", a full-length documentary that chronicled the 20-year civil war in the country.
 Written and co-directed (with Jesse James Miller) by Pete McCormack, and narrated by Kevin Spacey, it screened at more than 25 film festivals worldwide and was the recipient of the Best Documentary Award at several festivals including WT Os International Film Festival and Full Frame Documentary Film Festival.

 In 2006, Lawton founded Mindset Media Society, now known as Mindset Social Innovation Foundation.
 Mindset Foundation is a registered Canadian charity.
 Lawton also joined the Board of Directors of the Sarah McLachlan Foundation in 2006.
 The Sarah McLachlan Foundation is a registered charity that primarily supports the Sarah McLachlan School of Music which provides free music education to at-risk youth.